Shirakumo/lichat-protocol/README.md

 Clients that support this extension are required to implement the following special semantic: if a user uses a command that requires a channel name, and the user begins the channel name with a forward slash, the client should automatically prepend the current channel name to the specified channel name, if there is a channel that is considered "current".
 If no channel is explicitly current, the primary channel is considered current.

 #### 7.6 Channel Data (shirakumo-channel-info)
+Purpose: allows associating metadata with channels such as the set of rules, a topic, and so forth.

 Channels receive extra metadata fields that can be set set by users.
 To this end, channels must keep a table of `metadata` to track.
 The server must restrict the valid keys in that table, and may restrict the length of values associated with each key.
 The following keys must always be available, with the specified intended purposes:

 - `:news` Updates and latest news by channel administrators